 If you are into dropping in, there are five terrain parks to explore.
 The main park is located above the village of Belle Plagne with access via a fast t-bar.
 There are rails, kickers and tabletops.
 And, if its still maintained, there is a 22 foot superpipe above Bellecote.

 After a long morning of shredding, check out one of the on-mountain huts for lunch such as the Forperet (above Mont Albert), Chalet des Verdons Sud, Le Chalet des Broseliers (above Champagny-en-Vanoise) or Sauget (above Mont Chavin).
 The best on-mountain hut, if you can find it, is Le Chalet du Friolin.

-TIP: If you are planning to arrive by train, keep in mind that the regular bus up to the resort is primarily during daylight hours.
+PRO TIP: If you are planning to arrive by train, keep in mind that the regular bus up to the resort is primarily during daylight hours.
 After dark, the bus runs infrequently, if at all.
 Therefore, you will need to take a cab from the train station to the resort.
 If you plan to fly into Lyon, you may want to check the train schedule before buying your flight to make sure there is a convenient transfer.
 If you plan to arrive Friday through Sunday, the shuttle Altibus might be a more convenient option.
 Since there are not many trains or buses up into this region, you are highly encouraged to advance purchase tickets and reserve your seat.